Southwark London England About Methodology

 The Canterbury Tales

-The Tabard Inn on Borough High Street was where pilgrims gathered to begin their journey.
+Pilgrims gather at the Tabard Inn on Borough High Street to begin journey.

 Little Dorrit